 If you would like more information about, or if you would like to exercise any of these individual rights, please contact our Data Protection Officer (contact information is below).

 If you have questions, concerns or complaints about how we are using your Personal Data, we may be able to resolve your complaints, and we request that you contact the Data Protection Officer (contact information is below).
 You also have the right to lodge a complaint with the applicable Supervisory Authority if you believe that we have not complied with the requirements of the GDPR with regard to your Personal Data, or if you are not happy with the response you receive from us regarding your complaint.

 Hamilton may be “controller” and also may be a “processor” (as those terms are used in the GDPR) of your Personal Data for the purposes of the GDPR.
 If you have any questions or concerns as to how your Personal Data is collected and/or processed you can contact the Data Protection Officer:

-The role of the Data Protection Officer is currently being fulfilled by the Vice President of Library and Information Technology Services.
+The role of the Data Protection Officer is currently being fulfilled by the Information Security Officer.

 198 College Hill Road

 Clinton, NY 13323